KAsHiSHSET/KAsHiSHSET/README.md

 <h3 align="center">
   Hi there!
-I'm a dedicated Computer Engineering student at TIET with a knack for solving complex problems, building innovative solutions, and exploring machine learning.
+I'm a dedicated Computer Engineering student with a knack for solving complex problems, building innovative solutions, and currently exploring AI/ML.
 My journey in technology has equipped me with a strong foundation in software, allowing me to tackle challenges from multiple perspectives.
 I am always open to new collaborations, projects, and learning opportunities...
 </h3>